-Overview Task format Marks Task 1 Sentence transformations Candidates complete eight sentences so that sentence B has the same meaning as sentence A. The candidates must use the words provided in brackets and use no more than 3 words in each gap at CEFR levels B1 and B2, and no more than 4 words in each gap at CEFR level C1.
+Overview Task format Marks Task 1 Sentence transformations Candidates complete eight sentences so that sentence B has the same meaning as sentence A. The candidates must use the words provided in brackets and use no more than 3 words in each gap at CEFR levels B1 and B2, no more than 4 words in each gap at CEFR level C1, and no more than 5 words in each gap at CEFR level C2.
 Example: A. It is necessary for you to study more to pass the exam.
 B. Youneed to study more to pass the exam.
 (NEED) Candidates should spend approximately 20 minutes on this task.
 2 marks per each correct answer (partial marks available for transformations containing minor errors) 16 marks total Task 2 Guided writing task Candidates write a short composition on a given topic.
-20 marks total Marks are The format of the composition changes with each CEFR level as outlined below. (see below for further level specific information) applied using a descriptive mark scheme (see below).
+The format of the composition changes with each CEFR level as outlined below. (see below for further level specific information) 20 marks total Marks are applied using a descriptive mark scheme (see below).